What Are Matcha Butter Cookies?

 - Line two baking sheets with baking paper and place the tree template underneath.
 (You can download my template or draw your own on a piece of paper.)

-- Pipe the dough onto the baking paper, leave 2cm between each cookie.
-(If the mixture is too stiff, run the piping bag under warm water to soften it further.)
+- Pipe the dough onto the baking paper, leaving 2cm between each cookie.
+(If the mixture is too stiff, massage the piping bag with your hands to warm it a little.
+You could also hold it under warm water to soften it further, but be careful not to warm too much.)

 - Chill the cookies in the fridge for 20-30 minutes before baking.
 Start preheating your oven to 170 °C (338 °F) about 10 minutes before you take them out of the refrigerator.